Team Arkema Lalou Multi

 - 1st in Route des Princes

-Quentin’s adventure began four years ago with the construction of the Arkema trimaran.
-Under an apprenticeship contract, Quentin decided to take up a career as a skipper.
-So, simultaneously he pursued technical-commercial studies at Lycée de la Mer in Gujan-Mestras, followed the construction of Lalou’s new racing beast, and cut his teeth in ocean sailing on board this boat.
+Quentin’s adventure began four years ago with the construction of the Arkema 1 trimaran.
+Under an apprenticeship contract, and with Lalou Roucayrol as his mentor, Quentin has chosen the career of a skipper.
+So he pursued studies in technical sales at the Lycée de la Mer in Gujan-Mestras, while also following the Mini 6.50 Arkema 3 project and cutting his teeth in ocean racing on board this sailboat.

 A very promising start under Lalou's kindly gaze